 The area’s resorts expanded throughout the 70’s, 80’s and 90’s.
 With the opening of the 2nd bore of the Eisenhower tunnel in 1979, unrestricted 4 lane interstate traffic flowed in and out of Summit County year-round.

 Jody continued to live in Frisco doing community service and telling many stories form the past until she passed in 2011.
 Charlie Anderson resided in Arizona City, AZ until he passed away in 2010.

-The owner’s of the Frisco Lodge, daughter Susan Anderson and husband Bruce Knoepfel, purchased the Lodge from Susan’s mother in 1985.
+The owner’s of the Frisco Lodge, daughter Susan Anderson and business partner Bruce Knoepfel, purchased the Lodge from Susan’s mother in 1985.
 Jody and Charlie divorced in the early 80’s.
 Charlie relocated to Minnesota and Jody stayed in Frisco.